foxbunny/pokeatui/README.md

 If you open your `test.html` with the appropriate query string parameter, like `test.html?env=dev`, the test loads the appropriate URL based on the configuration specified in `TEST_URLS`.

+The recommended way to open the test file is using an HTTP server.
+Opening the HTML file straight in the browser will not work because browsers treat `file://` URLs as restricted, and will not allow the test runner to access the page in the frame.
+Page previews in your editor or IDE may do this for you (e.g., JetBrains IDEs spin up their own server).

 ### Test runner options